MonashDataFluency/r-rep-res-quarto/_episodes/08-code-chunks.md

 renv::init()
 ```

 This creates the initial `renv.lock` file.
 Then, whenever you start using a new package (or otherwise change your project's dependencies), run `renv::snapshot()` to update the lockfile.
 Finally, if you are using git and start using renv, you will notice that renv creates several files and directories in addition to `renv.lock`.
-Go ahead and commit the files to your project's git repository.
+For reproducibility, be sure to commit the `renv.lock` file, and also `.Rprofile` and `renv/activate.R`.